aykhansalamov/TinderApp/readme.md

-## The task

-#### Create the MVP of a dating app similar to Tinder

-You can find ready HTML templates of all needed pages in the [templates](./templates) folder.

-#### Teamwork

-All students will work on this project in groups of TWO persons.
-Group members may split the tasks on their own discretion.

-## A list of the working endpoints in a fully finished application:
-- /users
-- /liked
-- /messages/{id}
-- /login

-## Suggested order of tasks execution (you are not required to follow it):
 1. Create a new Maven app.
 Add required dependencies
 2. Launch Jetty web-server
 3. Create a test servlet which will output simple message 'Hello world' in the browser window